devgeeks/VolumeSlider/README.md

 Installation
 ------------

-This plugin allows you to add a native volume slider (MPVolumeView) to your app.
+PhoneGap / Cordova iOS plugin that allows you to add a native volume slider (MPVolumeView) to your app.

 Add the plugin much like any other: